sivachokkapu/revive-cc/README.md

 4. $ make build
 5. Move the revive file into $GOPATH/bin
 6. You should now be able to use revive commands

+# Usage
-7. $ revive {chaincodefilename.go} - will analyse the file
+$ revive {chaincodefilename.go} - will analyse the file
-8. $ revive -formatter stylish {chaincodefilename.go} - better output format
+$ revive -formatter stylish {chaincodefilename.go} - better output format
-9. $ revive - on a directory will analyse all files if from the same package
+$ revive - on a directory will analyse all files if from the same package

 [![Build Status](https://travis-ci.org/mgechev/revive.svg?branch=master)](https://travis-ci.org/mgechev/revive)